Tennis star Djokovic loses deportation appeal in Australia

 “It is no part of the function of the court to decide upon the merits or wisdom of the decision,” Allsop said.

-The panel of judges did not provide written explanations of their decision on Sunday.
+The panel of judges did not provide written explanations for their decision on Sunday.
 Those would be released in the coming days, Allsop said.

-“This is not an appeal against the decision of the executive government,” Allop said.
+“This is not an appeal against the decision of the executive government,” Allsop said.
 “It is an application to the court as a separate arm of the government … to review … the lawfulness or the legality of the (minister’s) decision.”

 Djokovic was also ordered to pay the government’s court costs.